UCSD-PL/refscript/doc/talk/topics.md

     - Used to equate base types to enable refinement type checking
     - Addressing the challenge mentioned in (4.)

-  * The || operator
+  * The `||` operator
-    - Filling up equivalent parts of two input type trees
+    - Matching up equivalent parts of two input type trees
-    - Structural equality of two sides
+    - Structural equality of the two operands
     - Semanntic equivalence with input types by using appropriate refinements